Looking for a therapist? 5 steps and pro tips to follow

 LMFT - Licensed Marriage and Family Therapist

-PhD - Doctarate level Psychologist
+PhD - Doctorate level Psychologist

 NOT fully licensed